Gaia Data Release 3: Microlensing Events from All Over the Sky

-The colour, as well as the baseline magnitude is similarly affected by blending as \gaia parallax, as discussed earlier.
-It means that only in extreme cases of blending parameters the CMD locations of events can be interpreted correctly.
-Therefore, the events with all blending parameters (\texttt{paczynski1\_fs\_g}, \texttt{paczynski1\_fs\_bp}, \texttt{paczynski1\_fs\_rp}) larger than about 0.9 can be assumed their observed quantities are related to the microlensed source star.
-In the opposite case of blending smaller than about 0.2, the magnitudes and colours would refer to the blend and possibly to the lens itself.
+The colour and the baseline magnitude are affected by blending in a similar way to the \gaia parallax, as discussed earlier.
+This means that the CMD locations of events can only be interpreted correctly in extreme cases of blending parameters.
+Therefore, for the events with all blending parameters (\texttt{paczynski1\_fs\_g}, \texttt{paczynski1\_fs\_bp}, \texttt{paczynski1\_fs\_rp}) larger than about 0.9 it can assumed that their observed quantities are related to the microlensed source star.
+In the opposite case, where blending is smaller than about 0.2, the magnitudes and colours would refer to the blend and possibly to the lens itself.

-For the sources and lenses only, defined by the \texttt{paczynski1\_fs\_g} parameter, which also have well-defined parallaxes from \gaia, requiring RUWE$<1.5$ and \texttt{parallax\_over\_error}$>1$, we computed their absolute magnitudes and colours.
-Figure \ref{fig:cmd_abs} shows the absolute magnitude for a selection of stars from typical Bulge and Disk fields, requiring \texttt{parallax\_over\_error}$>1$ with over-plotted microlensing events and their sources and lenses, depending on the blending parameter.
-In the Bulge region there are sources which can be clearly associated with the Bulge stars, both Red Clumps and Main Sequence stars.
-There are also redder sources, of which the vast majority are probably the Red Clump Giants affected by the high level of interstellar extinction.
-In the Disk, the majority of sources are associated with the Main Sequence stars, with only one or two sources belonging to the Red Clump Giants population.
-As for the luminous lens candidates, in the Bulge region there are cases of Main Sequence star, Red Clump and possibly reddened Red Clump lens.
-For the Disk there are both Main Sequence star lenses and one possibly due to a Red Clump star.
+We computed the absolute magnitudes and colours of the sources and lenses that are only defined by the \texttt{paczynski1\_fs\_g} parameter, which also have well-defined parallaxes from \gaia, requiring RUWE$<1.5$ and \texttt{parallax\_over\_error}$>1$.
+Figure \ref{fig:cmd_abs} shows the absolute magnitude for a selection of stars from typical bulge and disc fields, requiring \texttt{parallax\_over\_error}$>1$ with over-plotted microlensing events and their sources and lenses, depending on the blending parameter.
+In the bulge region, there are sources that can be clearly associated with the bulge stars; this includes both red clumps and main sequence stars.
+There are also redder sources, of which the vast majority are probably the red clump giants affected by the high level of interstellar extinction.
+In the disc, the majority of sources are associated with the main sequence stars, with only one or two sources belonging to the red clump giant population.
+As for the luminous lens candidates, in the bulge region there are cases of main sequence stars, red clump stars, and possibly a reddened red clump lens.
+For the disc, there are both main sequence star lenses and one possibly due to a red clump star.